-- Travellers should be very alert to minor crime.
-While the incidence of serious crime is low in Belgium, muggings, bag snatching and pickpocketing are common in Brussels, particularly around major train stations.
+- Travellers should be alert to crime in Belgium, particularly in Brussels, Antwerp and other urban areas.
+Theft, muggings, bag snatching and pickpocketing are common in Brussels, particularly around major train stations.
+More serious robberies and assaults can also occur.
+See Safety and security.

 - Be a smart traveller.
 Before heading overseas: